workshops

 The workshop is an opportunity to research on themes such as: sound propagation in outdoor space, long distance listening, and context-specific sound intervention.

-The location for the workshop is the TAV construction site in Valsusa.
-The acronym TAV in Italian stands for Treno ad Alta Velocità, which means high-speed train in English.
-Heavily contested by the No TAV movement, the construction site has been declared by the italian governement “sito d’importanza strategica” which basically means strategic military zone.
+The location for the workshop is the TAV construction site in Valsusa (the acronym TAV stands for “treno ad alta velocità”, which in English means “high speed train line”).
+Heavily contested by the No TAV movement, the construction site has been declared by the italian governement “sito d’importanza strategica” which means “strategic military zone”.
 The construction site appears fenced and patrolled by police and military forces.

 The choice of the TAV construction site as context for the workshop is because of the following reasons: